timigod/api_doc/source/ev_charging.html.md

   - javascript

 toc_footers:
-  - Parts of this API were inspired by
+  - Parts of the EV charging API were
-  - the <a href="https://github.com/PlugShare/slate">PlugShare API</a>
+  - inspired by the <a href="https://github.com/PlugShare/slate">PlugShare API</a>.
-  - Documentation powered by <a href="https://github.com/lord/slate">Slate</a>
+  - Documentation powered by <a href="https://github.com/lord/slate">Slate</a>.

 includes: